Executive Team

 | Branden SudduthVice President of Reliability Planning and Performance Analysis

 As director of reliability risk management, Branden led the strategic direction for WECC's performance analysis and event analysis/situation awareness departments.
 He actively supported industry stakeholders through the Operating and Market Interface committees, ensuring alignment and collaboration.
 Additionally, with a strong foundation in engineering and management roles within WECC's reliability planning department, Branden brings deep expertise in bulk power system modeling and analysis, driving impactful results for the organization.
-Branden holds a bachelor’s in electrical engineering from Brigham Young University, a master’s in electrical engineering from the University of Idaho, and an MBA from Weber State University. |
+Branden holds a bachelor’s in electrical engineering from Brigham Young University, a master’s in electrical engineering from the University of Idaho, and an MBA from Weber State University.
+Additionally, Branden serves as interim vice president of strategic engagement. |